HKeyHKey/Hebras_et_al_2020/README.md

 # Hebras_et_al_2020
-Scripts and intermediary data for analyses published in Figure 3 of Hebras et al. (2020).
+Scripts and intermediary data for analyses published in Figure 3 and Supplementary Figure 2 of Hebras et al. (2020).

 Two series of samples were prepared and sequenced 9 months apart (see file 'Dissected_area_nomenclature_in_Figure3.txt' for the assignation of the samples shown in Figure 3 into these two series).